surveyjs/survey-analytics/docs/set-up-table-view-knockout-jquery.md

 # Table View for Survey Results in a Knockout or jQuery Application

-This step-by-step tutorial will help you set up a table view for survey results using SurveyJS Dashboard in a Knockout or jQuery application.
-To add the table view to your application, follow the steps below:
+This step-by-step tutorial will help you set up a Table View for survey results using SurveyJS Dashboard in a Knockout or jQuery application.
+To add the Table View to your application, follow the steps below:

 - [Link Resources](#link-resources)
 - [Load Survey Results](#load-survey-results)